victorokech/cloudinary-video-slideshow/README.md

 $signature = ApiUtils::signParameters($signingData, env('CLOUDINARY_API_SECRET'));
 ```

-The signature is a SHA-1 or SHA-256 hexadecimal message digest created based on the following parameters:
+The signature is an SHA-1 or SHA-256 hexadecimal message digest created based on the following parameters:

 * All parameters added to the method call should be included  **except** : `file`, `cloud_name`, `resource_type` and your `api_key`.
 * Add the `timestamp` parameter.